viamrobotics/docs/docs/how-tos/deploy-ml.md

 You can test your detector by clicking on the **Test** area of the vision service's configuration panel or from the [**CONTROL** tab](/fleet/control/).

 The camera stream will show classification or detections when it identifies something, depending on your model.
-If you are using a Viam Rover, use the `viam_base` panel to move your rover, then click on the vision panel to check for detections.
+If you are using a Viam rover, use the `viam_base` panel to move your rover, then click on the vision panel to check for classifications or detections.

 {{< imgproc src="/tutorials/data-management/blue-star.png" alt="Detected blue star" resize="300x" >}}
 {{< imgproc src="/tutorials/data-management/red-star.png" alt="Detected red star" resize="300x" >}}